hello-ulises/ulises.us/_posts/2019-11-03-when-the-whirlwind-begins.md

 We're excited to be included in [_When the Whirlwind Begins_ at The Anderson Gallery](https://arts.vcu.edu/programs/theanderson/) at Virgina Commonwealth University.
 The group show, curated by students explores turmoil and disaster, but aslso new love and beginnings.
 The Anderson Gallery at VCU is an exhibition and program space for the VCUarts community.
 It supports experimentation, professional development and work across disciplines.
 Opening Reception: Nov.
 8, 6–9pm!

-Marie Alarcon
+Marie Alarcon,
-Anthony Campuzano
+Anthony Campuzano,
-Alex Da Corte
+Alex Da Corte,
-Dufala Bros.
+Dufala Bros.,
-Claes Gabriel
+Claes Gabriel,
-Erlin Geffard
+Erlin Geffard,
-Adam Lovitz
+Adam Lovitz,
-James Maurelle
+James Maurelle,
-Angela McQuillan
+Angela McQuillan,
-Kat Richards
+Kat Richards,
-Patricia Thomas
+Patricia Thomas, and
 Ulises

 Poster by [J. S. Wright](https://www.instagram.com/liver_ideas/)